Closed-loop field development with multipoint geostatistics and statistical performance assessment

 It may be worth comparing the final oil saturation from final CLFD solution and from the solution obtained by optimization over prior models through OSV (Fig.~\ref{fig:oilsat}).
 It is evident that the solution from CLFD corresponds to improved sweep of oil in this case.
-Further, the CLFD solution also corresponds to higher oil production as shown in Fig.~\ref{fig:cumOil}.
+Further, the CLFD solution also corresponds to both higher oil production and NPV as shown in Fig.~\ref{fig:cumOil}.
 It appears that the optimal solution from OSV only slightly improves the final NPV compared to the initial guess, whereas the CLFD solution displays a significant improvement.

 As discussed earlier, the CLFD model calibration step involves integrating production data from all previous wells (except the most recent wells) together with hard data from all wells including the most recent wells.
 Integrating both hard data and production data is required to achieve optimal CLFD performance.
 At each CLFD model calibration step, new realizations conditioned to hard data are generated.
 We let $\bar{\mathbf{m}}_{\text{prior}}$ designate the mean of these $N_R = 50$ realizations (conditioned to all available hard data) at each update step.
 Figs.~\ref{fig:mprior-t2}-\ref{fig:mprior-t5} show the evolution of the prior mean with CLFD step.
 We also compute the mean of $N_R = 50$ posterior realizations (conditioned to both production and hard data).
 These are shown in Figs.~\ref{fig:mpost-t2}-\ref{fig:mpost-t5}.
 The optimal development plan at each CLFD step is also shown.
 It is evident that the mean of the posterior realizations (conditioned to production data) more closely resembles the true-model (Fig.~\ref{fig:ex4truth1}).